douglasdcm/guara/docs/THE_PATTERN_EXPLAINED.md

     )
     app.at(setup.CloseApp)
 ```
-- `setup.OpenApp` and `setup.CloseApp` are part of the framework and provide basic implementation to open and close the web application using Selenium Webdriver.
 - `it` is the module which contains the concrete assertions.

 The *ugly* code which calls the webdriver is like this: